ACCREDITED INVESTMENT FIDUCIARY®

 The CTFA certification demonstrates expertise in the trust and financial advising profession.
 To receive the designation, candidates must have a minimum level of wealth management work experience, complete approved training programs, and pass an examination.
 To maintain the CTFA designation, holders must complete 45 CE credits every three years, adhere to the ABA professional certifications' code of ethics and pay an annual renewal fee.

-WEALTH MANAGEMENT SPECIALIST
+ACCREDITED ASSET MANAGEMENT SPECIALIST

 AIF Designee Code of Ethics